Formula Student Team Delft: Electricity (2011–present)

 After years of loud, fuel burning machines, the competition changed and so did DUT Racing.
 With the introduction of an electric class in 2010 at the Formula Student UK and Formula Student Germany competition, several top-level teams made the switch to the new power source.
 The performance showed by the electric cars in the 2010 season, made the DUT Racing team change to the new class in 2011.
-Not only did the performance play a part in the decision, the challenge of redesigning almost every part of the car and thus challenging the students in their engineering capability also played a big role in the switch to electrically powered cars.
-And with success: 2011 is the most successful season for the team up until now.
+Not only did the performance play a part in the decision, the challenge of redesigning almost every part of the car and thus challenging the students in their engineering capability also played a role in the switch to electrically powered cars.
 With the DUT11, the team won both the UK and Germany event.

 The DUT12 was the second electric car of the DUT Racing team.
 The biggest difference compared to the DUT11 was the four-wheel drive system.
 This made it possible to use the brake energy from all wheels to recharge the batteries, thus making the car more efficient.
 With a second place at Formula Student UK and another win at Formula Student Germany, the electric drive was again proving successful.
 With a time of 3,45 seconds on the acceleration test (0-75 meter), the car set the quickest acceleration time by a Formula Student race car.

 The time was beaten by the ETH Zurich car (0-75m in 3,210s) at the Formula SAE Italy competition in September 2013.
 Later on, in September 2013, the DUT12 would set a Guinness World Record for acceleration of an electric car, by reaching 100 km/h in 2.13 seconds.
 As of June 2016, the record is held by the electric car from ETH Zurich.

 In 2013, the DUT13 got an aerodynamics package, something the team up until then had never experimented with.
 Featuring 4-wheel drive, the car now also disposed of a front wing, rear wing and undertray, significantly improving the traction of the car.
 Additionally, part of the electronics were changed, improving the traction control features and yaw rate controllers.
 The team won again the Formula Student competition in Germany, and placed second in the competition in Austria.